 What do you enjoy most about working at GE?

 I think for a lot of us at GE, it’s the ability to get exposure to a wide range of projects.
 Unlike with a Big 4 firm, you’re more than just a small cog in a big machine.
 I would find it difficult to describe a day in my role at GE, because every day and every client is different.

 As well as my actual role, I really enjoy working with my immediate team.
 They are supportive and knowledgeable, but we are also a really sociable group that click well – they’re good eggs!
 I think people forget how important team culture is, and GE’s united culture is something that has really shone through during the pandemic.

-Again, going back to my reference to having a role in a Big 4 firm, GE provide you with opportunities to really showcase your skills and trust you with responsibility when it comes to client work.
-You’re not just given a few specific jobs, meaning you can really develop a quality relationship with your clients from the get go.
+Again, going back to my reference to having a role in a Big 4 firm, GE provides you with opportunities to really showcase your skills and trust you with responsibility when it comes to client work.
+You’re not just given a few specific jobs, meaning you can really develop a quality relationship with your clients from the get-go.

 I would say I’m quite an ambitious person and I always want to be learning new things.
 For me, my main goal is to stay in GE, keep learning and progress as far as I can within the firm.

 What advice would you give others that are seeking to pursue a career in BSD?